-It's Christmas 1183, and King Henry II is planning to announce his successor to the throne.
+It's Christmas 1183, and King Henry II (Peter O'Toole) is planning to announce his successor to the throne.
 The jockeying for the crown, though, is complex.
-Henry has three sons and wants his boy Prince John to take over.
-Henry's wife, Queen Eleanor, has other ideas.
-She believes their son Prince Richard should be king.
-As the family and various schemers gather for the holiday, each tries to make the indecisive king choose their option.Written by
+Henry has three sons and wants his boy Prince John (Nigel Terry) to take over.
+Henry's wife, Queen Eleanor (Katharine Hepburn), has other ideas.
+She believes their son Prince Richard (Sir Anthony Hopkins) should be King.
+As the family and various schemers gather for the holiday, each tries to make the indecisive King choose his or her option.Written by

 Was this review helpful to you?